-Today's Funding System Permits Marginal Uses of Technology
+Marginal Uses of Technology under Today's Funding System

 Today's funding arrangements for public education were not designed with technological options in mind.
 They assume that a student will attend a specific school, in which teacher salaries and other costs are paid by the school district.
-Strictly speaking, schools are not funded at all but resourced: School leaders get very little money to spend on their own because the district decides both how to spend the money and how to allocate teachers, administrators, and other resources to the schools.
+Strictly speaking, schools are not funded at all but resourced: School leaders get very little money to spend on their own because the district both decides how to spend the money and how to allocate teachers, administrators, and other resources to the schools.
 Money flows to schools on a rough per-pupil basis, but in a lumpy way, e.g., one additional teacher for every twenty pupils.
 A school can lose one student (or as many as nineteen) and not lose any resources.
 In the rare case in which a student might take some courses at another school or outside the district (e.g., at a community college), the district, not the school, covers the extra costs out of a central fund.

 These arrangements do not absolutely bar the emergence of innovative uses of technology.
-But they do limit the number of options a student has to:
+But they do limit the number of options students have to do any of the following:

-- Take all her courses from a virtual school offered by an online provider located anywhere in the world. - Enroll in a hybrid or blended school in which she spends some time in face-to-face contact with teachers and other students, and takes some courses online. - Mix and match courses and other experiences purchased from different providers (e.g., literature, math, and science online, all from different vendors, and piano lessons from a neighborhood instructor).
+- Take all their courses from virtual schools offered by online providers located anywhere in the world. - Enroll in hybrid or blended schools in which they spend some time in face-toface contact with teachers and other students, and take some courses online.

+Mix and match courses and other experiences purchased from different providers (e.g., literature, math, and science online, all from different vendors, and piano lessons from a neighborhood instructor).